Scarabei/Flutter/README.md

       compile "com.github.Scarabei.Flutter:flutter-api:$flutterAPIversion"
   }
 ```
 Now you can develop/compile your java library aganst the Flutter API without Android and Flutter frameworks.
-Also you can publish on a Maven repo.
+Also you can publish it on a Maven repo.

 ### In your Android app project